 Add chicken back into sauce and heat through.
 BE SURE NOT TO OVERCOOK THE CHICKEN AT THIS POINT, but make ensure it is cooked completely through.

-Slice chicken breasts in half and pound between two pieces of plastic wrap until thin.
+TIME-SAVING TIP: Slice chicken breasts in half and pound between two pieces of plastic wrap until thin.
 Stack them with parchment paper in between each piece of meat.
 Place stack of chicken in a zip-top bag and lay FLAT in freezer.
 When ready to use, remove as many pieces of chicken as needed, place in a zip-top bag and thaw in a bowl of water (approx. 15 minutes).